 Convertible and one-bedrooms have two-burner electric cooktops – a first for luxury apartments in downtown Chicago.
 The oven and microwave are next to the refrigerator in a number of the floor plans, which some may find inefficient.
 Cabinet and counter space is limited in a number of the floor plans.
 Some of the floor plans have generous pantry space.

 Views.
-Optima Center’s website has a page of photos illustrating the views in different directions from eight floors, beginning at 10 and ending at 41.
+Optima Center’s website has a page of virtual tours illustrating the views in different directions from different units.
 You can draw your own conclusions about the views.
-The photo above is the southwest view from a 30th floor balcony at 240 E Illinois, immediately west of Optima Center.

 Amenities, services, policies

-Optima Center’s amenities are distributed across several levels.
+Optima Center’s extensive amenities are distributed across several levels.

 The 10th floor “fitness and aquatic center” has 14-foot glass walls that wrap the entire perimeter.
-There’s a 15-meter pool, a hot tub, fitness equipment, spa and steam rooms, locker rooms, a basketball court and a wraparound outdoor terrace with seating areas.
-Sliding windows open the pool to the outdoors, weather permitting.
+Sliding windows open the 15-meter pool and hot tub to the outdoors, weather permitting.

-The building is topped by a green roof and sundeck with two fireplaces wrapped by semi-circular seating areas, grills and a large hot tub.
+The building is topped by a green roof and sundeck with a large hot tub.

 The 238-car on-site parking garage has bicycle storage space and other storage facilities.